Created on

 Enable auth-portal on the access proxy and point it to the virtual host:

 Create a ZTNA rule to allow the flow.
-It possible to use the ZTNA tagging as well to create matching:
+It is possible to use the ZTNA tagging as well to create a match:

-Saga-kvm24 # diag test authserver local LocalEMS abcd xxxxxx
+Saga-kvm24 # diagnose test authserver local LocalEMS abcd xxxxxx

 Ensure FortiClient is connected to the EMS telemetry and gets the right tag assigned.